hallkr86/hw-18-budget-tracker/README.md

 ### Installation

 This app is deployed on Heroku.
 Once you enter the url, you can enter your credits and debits by inputing the transaction type, amount, and whether to add or subtract that amount.
+You can also use this app offline.

 ### Usage